-Finally, while Clarke rejected a laches defense, the circumstances there are distinguishable from the case here.
+Finally, while Clarke rejected a laches defense, the case is distinguishable.
 Clarke declined to apply laches to a challenge to Johnson III's state-legislative maps filed in August 2023, which was "less than a year-and-a-half after Johnson III."
 2023 WI 79, ¶ 42.
 That was not "unreasonable delay," Clarke held, because "Petitioners decided to request relief" before "the soonest elections for which relief could be granted."
 Id.
 Clarke likewise held that the delay caused no "prejudice," as the only claimed prejudice from the responses was "litigation costs" and a generalized "disruption to the status quo," which the Court deemed insufficient.
 Id. ¶ 43.
 But here, Plaintiffs waited to sue for more than three-and-a-half years after Johnson II adopted the map at issue, and more than two years after Clarke itself.
-Supra pp.7-8.
-Unlike in Clarke, there is substantial prejudice from this delay.
-Supra pp.23-26, 39.
+Supra pp.7, 39.
+Unlike in Clarke, there is substantial prejudice here.
+Supra pp.28-29, 39-40.